365businessdev/docs/docs/en-us/365-business-print-agent/print-agent-app.md

 ---

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note:</strong> The app only works in combination with the paid <strong>Secure Print</strong> add-on of the 365 business Print Agent solution.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note</strong> The app only works in combination with the paid <strong>Secure Print</strong> add-on of the 365 business Print Agent solution.
 Please check in the <strong>Extension License Management (365 business development)</strong> if your environment is licensed accordingly.
 </div>
 <br/>